 For whatever reason, the original Buds only looked wireless.
 The Bluetooth chip, battery, microphone and more were all inside the bud, but Google still connected them with a wire.
 Most manufacturers put all of that in the wire to keep the buds small, portable, and comfortable.
-We’re not sure what happened with Google’s first attempt, but they’ll need to ditch the wires if they want to be successful with another pair.
+We’re not sure what happened with Google’s first attempt, but they simply have to ditch the wires.

-The Pixel Buds 2 must compete with the AirPods 2, new Gear Icon X headphones from Samsung, wireless buds from Bose, Jabra, and the many other alternatives on the market.
+The Pixel Buds 2 must compete with the AirPods, AirPods 2 and its wireless charging case, Galaxy Buds by Samsung, wireless buds from Bose, Jabra, Jaybird, and the many other alternatives on the market.

 Better Sound & Features

 If there’s one thing the original Pixel Buds had going for them it was bass.
+All about that bass.
 They have a pretty impressive bass-heavy sound for how small they are.
 However, that’s not for everyone.
 How about the rest of the sound?
-Well, it’s decent, or average.
+Well, it’s decent, or what many would consider average.

 If we can get some better mids, highs, and even some improved clarity all while making the second-gen buds wireless, count me in.
 The Google Home Max has some impressive sound, not to mention technology that makes the sound improve and learn from its surroundings.

-Google must improve the audio, use some technology to make the Pixel Buds 2 learn from the users’ ears, and make things like translate and the Google Assistant better.
-Not to mention some basic features that pause the music when they’re removed from your ear, easy forward/back controls, and other things the competition already has.
+Google must improve the audio, use some technology to make the Pixel Buds 2 learn from the users’ ears, and better take advantage of the Google Assistant.
+And from what we’ve seen so far from Pixel 4 leaks, Google will have a lot of fancy new Assistant features this year.
+And don’t get me started on basic features like pausing the music when a user removes the buds from their ear, easy forward/back controls, and other things the competition already has.

 Improved Smaller Design

-The biggest two complaints I had with the Pixel Buds were the massive size of them, and how terrible they fit my ears.
-I have smaller ears than a lot of people, so that’s not entirely Google’s fault.
-That said, those same two complaints were heard loud and clear around the web.
-The Buds were too big, and not very comfortable.
+The two biggest complaints I had with the Pixel Buds were the massive size, and how terribly they fit my ears.
+I have smaller ears than a lot of people, so that’s not entirely Google’s fault, but I’m not the only one saying that.
+Plus, those same two complaints were heard loud and clear around the web.
+The Buds were too big and too uncomfortable.

 Google needs to slim things down, a lot, and improve the design.
-We know it’s hard to shove all of those electronics into a tiny thing that goes inside your ear, but Apple did it.
-We don’t want Q-tips sticking out, but Google needs to deliver a better, smaller, sleeker design.
+We know it’s hard to shove all of those electronics into a tiny thing that goes inside your ear, but Apple did it, and no-name brands do it.
+We don’t want Q-tips sticking out of our ears, but Google needs to deliver a better, smaller, sleeker design.

 A Slim Case (With Wireless Charging)

 If Google wants to compete with Apple’s Airpods, they need to make the case slim, portable, pack a big battery, and maybe even offer wireless charging.
-A rumor floating around suggests the Airpod 2 case will double as a wireless charger battery pack.
-That way iPhone 11 owners can put their phone on the headphone case for a quick battery top-off.
+And hey, maybe they’ll even let us wirelessly charge the headphones off the back of the Pixel 4, similar to Samsung’s reverse powershare feature.

 Longer Battery Life

 And last but not least, Google’s Pixel Buds 2 should have the best battery life on the market.
 Most wireless earbuds only last 3-4 hours, at the most.
-Apple’s AirPods pushed that to 5 hours and set a new industry standard for what customers expect from wireless earbuds.
+Apple’s AirPods pushed that to 5 hours of playtime and set a new industry standard for what customers expect from wireless earbuds.
+Well, mostly.

 Basically, Google’s new truly wireless Pixel Buds 2 must offer 6+ hours of battery life, or more, and have plenty of juice to spare in the charging case.
 The originals claimed 5 hours, but we never had ours last that long.

 This is just the tip of the iceberg.
 There are several things Google could do to make its next headphone better than ever before.
 These five will simply make them worth buying, and an alternative to the competition.
-We’re expecting some neat new AI features, Google Assistant commands and routines, and a sleek design.
+We’re expecting some neat new AI features, Google Assistant commands, more routines, plus a sleek design.